ivy-llc/ivy/docs/partial_source/deep_dive/11_docstring_examples.rst

 2. vary the values and input shapes considerably between examples
 3. start with the simplest examples first.
-For example, this means using the default values for all optional arguments in the first example, and using small arrays, with a small number of dimensions, and with *simple* values for the function in question.
+For example, this means using the default values for all optional arguments in the first example, and using small arrays, with a small number of dimensions, and with *simple* values for the function in question
 4. show an example with: (a) :code:`out` unused, (b) :code:`out` used to update a new array :code:`y`, and (c) :code:`out` used to inplace update the input array :code:`x`
 5. If broadcasting is relevant for the function, then show examples which highlight this.
-   For example, passing in different shapes for two array arguments.
+   For example, passing in different shapes for two array arguments

 For all remaining examples, we can repeat input values from these :code:`ivy.Array` *functional* examples covered by points 1-5.